 High waves and winds will greet me on arrival.

-Then there will be sent a boat for me,
+There will be sent a boat to rescue me,

 And thus I’ll get good chances for survival.

-Then they’ll pull me with hooks by my robe—
+They’ll pull me with a hook by my robe —

 And the boat board, exactly like hope,